micahjon/micahjon.github.io/about.md

 Hi, I'm Micah!
 I'm a 25-year old web developer/designer who recently moved to Portland.

 In October, I started at [BeFunky](https://www.befunky.com/) as a frontend engineer on their new WebGL-based photo editing webapp.
-It's been a good fit: I get to write tons of vanilla ES6 and focus on performance.
+It's been a great introduction to IndexedDB and WebGL.

 In my free time, I'm working on a couple different things: